Sullivan-County banner.

 In 2005 Tennessee had a graduation rate of about 77 percent, bad news cry education advocates.
 Tennessee is a low-wage state that shells out millions in corporate welfare yet gives little emphasis to the culture that results in low graduation rates.

-The problem isn't more money for schools it's demographics, labor practices, and culture - these subjects are taboo in being addressed.
-L. Loflin
+The problem isn’t more money for schools; it’s demographics, labor practices, and culture—these subjects are taboo in being addressed. —L. Loflin

 To hear the State Board of Education tell it, more than 75 percent of Tennessee students graduate from high school.
 But the 75.7 percent graduation rate officials tout is, itself, an unreliable, even implausible figure.

-A far better, albeit disturbing, indication of Tennessee's high school graduation rate has just been released by the Manhattan Institute for Policy Research.
-Dr. Jay P. Greene, a senior fellow at the Institute, calculates that Tennessee's high school graduation rate for 2002 - the latest year for which national comparative data are available - is a mere 57 percent, ranking it 48th among the 50 states.
+A far better, albeit disturbing, indication of Tennessee’s high school graduation rate has just been released by the Manhattan Institute for Policy Research.
+Dr. Jay P. Greene, a senior fellow at the Institute, calculates that Tennessee’s high school graduation rate for 2002—the latest year for which national comparative data are available—is a mere 57 percent, ranking it 48th among the 50 states.
 Only Georgia and South Carolina had lower rankings.
-Nationally, according to Greene's analysis, 71 percent of high school students graduate.
+Nationally, according to Greene’s analysis, 71 percent of high school students graduate.

-That 43 percent of Tennessee's students are failing to graduate is alarming enough, but that figure disguises even lower graduation rates among blacks and Hispanics.
+That 43 percent of Tennessee’s students are failing to graduate is alarming enough, but that figure disguises even lower graduation rates among blacks and Hispanics.
 Previous studies by the institute have shown that more than 50 percent of black students routinely fail to graduate and that more than 60 percent of Hispanic students fail to gain a diploma.
-Statistics like these necessitate an immediate call to action by local and state education officials, the governor and state lawmakers.
+Statistics like these necessitate an immediate call to action by local and state education officials, the governor, and state lawmakers.

 But Tennessee’s 48th-place is not the only bad news in the Manhattan Institute report.
 Dr. Greene’s study shows that Tennessee’s graduation rate, low as it is, has actually deteriorated over time.
 In little more than a decade, Tennessee’s graduation rate has declined 12 points, from 69 percent in 1991 to 57 percent in 2002.
 That gives Tennessee the distinction of not only having one of the lowest graduation rates in the nation, but also one of the steepest declines over the period under study as well.